 While I wouldn’t go so far as to say that breakfast is the most important meal of the day, I would say that eating a good breakfast will do wonders for your energy level and your waistline.

 I give you here some healthy recipes that you can make at home, take to work, or have on the go.

 - Hot quinoa cereal (quinoa is the only grain that is also a complete protein) mixed with nuts and fruit

 - Almond flour protein pancakes—pancakes made from just almond flour and eggs, flavored with a little vanilla extract, fresh fruit, or stevia

 - Sweet potato and turkey hash seasoned with fresh herbs

-- Breakfast chili—beans, avocado, salsa, and vegetables served on top of a sprouted corn tortilla, topped with an egg
+- Breakfast chili—beans, avocado, salsa, and vegetables served on top

 - Homemade granola made with nuts, fresh fruit, dried coconut, and toasted quinoa with any unsweetened milk variety